Giorgiod91/DeepLearning-Andrew-Ng-Course-What-I-Learn/README.md

   ![alt text](image-9.png)

-- so if y= 1 we want y hat to be large and if y=0 we want y hat to be small and the y hat is the formual y^​=σ(wTx+b) so we change the parameters to archiev this
+- so if y= 1 we want y hat to be large and if y=0 we want y hat to be small and the y hat is the formual y^​=σ(wTx+b) so we change the parameters to archiev this (parameter = w and b)
   # Cost function